laminas/getlaminas.org/data/blog/2025/2025-04-08-mezzio101-what-defines-a-middleware-architecture.md

 Your main focus is on templating and displaying mostly-static pages.
 - Later on, you expand your application with a blog that allows user comments.
 You suddenly require authentication, so you add it as a new layer in the middleware pipeline.
-- Later still, you define different level of access to your users via authorization.
+- Later still, you define different levels of access to your users via authorization.
 Again, this works best as a separate middleware that must be added to the pipeline.
 - An influx of bugs reported by users creates the need for additional logging, so that too can be accommodated by an update in the pipeline.
 You are free to use the same middleware, in this case for logging request-response pairs for debugging, in multiple locations in your pipeline with little impact on the existing logic.